 The G-Wolves Hati mouse is one of the biggest ultra-light gaming mice we've reviewed.
 It isn't recommended for people with small hands, unless you use a palm grip.
 Its performance is quite amazing, although there's a model variant with a newer sensor too.
 This mouse has an amazing lightweight cable.
 See our recommendations for the best mouse, the best wired mouse, and the best gaming mouse.

-The Glorious Model D and the G-Wolves Hati HT-M Classic Edition are excellent ultra-light gaming mice.
-They're similarly sized, but the Glorious will be better for a claw or palm grip due to its ergonomic slanted design, while the ambidextrous design of the G-Wolves is better for fingertip grip users.
-The Glorious' cable is slightly better, but the G-Wolves doesn't seem to have any flex to its body like the Glorious has.
+The GLORIOUS Model D and the G-Wolves Hati HT-M Classic Edition are excellent ultra-light gaming mice.
+They're similarly sized, but the GLORIOUS will be better for a claw or palm grip due to its ergonomic slanted design, while the ambidextrous design of the G-Wolves is better for fingertip grip users.
+The GLORIOUS' cable is slightly better, but the G-Wolves doesn't seem to have any flex to its body like the GLORIOUS has.

 The G-Wolves Hati HT-S ACE Edition is a smaller version of the G-Wolves Hati HT-M Classic Edition, but the specific versions we tested also have several noteworthy differences.
 The Small is significantly lighter and has better quality mouse feet.
 It has a better sensor that allows you to more precisely adjust the CPI within a broader range, has LED lights within the honeycomb body that display what CPI setting you're using, and a polling rate button on the underside; these are two features that the Medium lacks.
-On the other hand, the Medium has lower click latency.

 The XTRFY M42 and the G-Wolves Hati HT-M Classic Edition are both excellent wired ultra-light gaming mice with ambidextrous shapes.
 The XTRFY is lighter, and it has modular back panels, but unfortunately, it only has eight preset CPI options.
 On the other hand, the G-Wolves has companion software, which the XTRFY lacks, and you can set the CPI by increments of 100.